 This morning, I was so focused on getting the future furniture casters felted, I forgot to document my progress until after they had already been through one round of felting:

 While the overall effect was charming, the casters were too large to properly fit the bookcase, so, throwing all caution to the wind, I put both of them in for a second round of felting.

 Lucky for me, the second round made them exactly the right size for my new bookcase.
 And after an afternoon basking in the sun:

 I had the oasis that I (and my cat, as it turns out) wanted:

-There are still more squares to be crocheted, and I will continue forward, one stitch at a time.
+There are still many pockets of my house that would benefit from a little crochet love, and I will continue forward, one stitch, and one oasis, at a time.